Frequently asked questions

 Cervical screening (sometimes called a smear test), provided by the NHS to women and individuals with a cervix aged 25 to 64, tests for high-risk human papillomaviruses and the health of the cervix.
 It’s important that all women and individuals with a cervix aged 25 and over go to their cervical screening appointments when they are invited, which is usually every 3 years.
 This will help make sure that changes that may have been caused by HPV are picked up and dealt with before they have a chance to turn into cervical cancer.

 HPV vaccination as part of the NHS National Immunisation Programme helps prevent cervical cancer caused by certain human papillomaviruses.
 HPV vaccinations may not protect everyone who receives them.
-That’s why it’s important that all girls and people with a cervix go to all of their NHS cervical screening appointments when they’re old enough.
+That’s why it’s important that all people with a cervix go to all of their NHS cervical screening appointments when they’re old enough.

 Cervical screening (sometimes called a smear test) tests for certain high-risk types of HPV and checks the health of the cervix (the opening to the womb from the vagina).
 All women and people with a cervix aged 25 to 64 should be invited to cervical screening.